syncfusion-content/winui-docs/winui/Circular-Charts/Selection.md

 ---
 layout: post
-title: Selection in WinUI Circular Chart control | Syncfusion
+title: Selection in WinUI Chart control | Syncfusion
-description: This section explains about how to configure the selection support and its features applying in WinUI Circular Chart (SfCircularChart).
+description: This section explains about how to configure the selection support and its features applying in WinUI Chart (SfCircularChart).
 platform: WinUI
 control: SfCircularChart
 documentation: ug
 ---

-# Selection in WinUI Circular Chart
+# Selection in WinUI Chart (SfCircularChart)

 Circular chart supports selection that allows to select a segment in a series or series itself by using [ChartSelectionBehavior]().

-### Enable selection
+## Enable Selection

 To enable the selection in chart, create an instance of [ChartSelectionBehavior]() and add it to the `Behaviors` collection of circular chart.
 And also need to set the [SelectionBrush]() property to highlight the segment in the series.